ubc-library-rc/tableau-dashboard/content/building.md

 <img style="margin-left:40px; margin-bottom:30px" src="images/dashboard.png"/>

 ## Dashboard tips
-The content, formatting, and behaviour of your dashboard will depend on its audience and purpose.
-There are many more features than we can cover in this workshop: here are some tips to get you started.
+The content, formatting, and behaviour choices for a dashboard will depend on its audience and purpose.
+There are many more features than we can cover in this workshop - here are some tips to get you started.

 ### Choosing the size
 In the top left of the screen are options for setting the dashboard size and checking how it will display on various interfaces (e.g. phones, tablets, laptops).